skypyproject/skypy/README.rst

 The `full list of features`_ can be found in the `SkyPy Documentation`_.

-For more information on the people involved and how SkyPy is developed, please visit the SkyPy website (http://skypyproject.org)
+For more information on the people involved and how SkyPy is developed, please visit the SkyPy Collaboration website: `http://skypyproject.org`_

 .. _Galaxies: https://skypy.readthedocs.io/en/latest/galaxies.html
 .. _Pipelines: https://skypy.readthedocs.io/en/latest/pipeline/index.html